-Calcium is a mineral, found naturally in mostly dairy foods, tofu and seafood, that’s essential for healthy, strong bones.
-Most adults need a total of 1,000mg of calcium per day, which increases to 1,300mg for women aged over 50 and men over 70 years.
+Calcium is a mineral that is essential to healthy, strong bones.
+It's found naturally mostly in dairy foods, tofu and seafood.
+Most adults need a total of 1,000mg of calcium per day, increasing to 1,300mg for women aged over 50 and men over 70 years.

-Doctors sometimes prescribe calcium supplements to ensure patients get their daily dose.
+Doctors sometimes prescribe calcium supplements to ensure patients get enough calcium every day.
 But there have been reports of people stopping taking calcium, believing the supplements can increase the risk of heart disease, kidney stones and stomach upsets.

-But before you cease popping calcium pills, read this.
+But before you stop taking a calcium supplement, read this.

 What the research actually says

-Calcium supplementation, when required, at a level of 500mg to 600mg per day, is considered to be safe and effective, says Professor Mark Cooper, an endocrinologist and Deputy Chair of the Medical and Scientific Committee at Osteoporosis Australia.
+If you need extra calcium, taking 500mg to 600mg of supplements per day is considered safe and effective, says Professor Mark Cooper, an endocrinologist and Deputy Chair of the Medical and Scientific Committee at Healthy Bones Australia.

 Take calcium if you need it